 - KEBC (Kawasaki Engine Brake Control) The KEBC system allows riders to select the amount of engine braking they prefer.
 By selecting ‘LIGHT’ in the KEBC settings, for example, the engine braking effect is reduced, providing less interference when riding on the circuit.

-If a 22 grand missile isn’t exclusive and scary enough for you, Kawasaki also produce a track-only Ninja H2R, which gets an unlimited power version of the supercharged inline four motor, developing a claimed 326bhp.
+If a 22-grand missile isn’t exclusive and scary enough for you, Kawasaki also produce the track-only Ninja H2R, which features an unlimited-power version of the supercharged inline four motor developing a claimed 326bhp.
 It also boasts twin air intakes, a carbon air tube to the supercharger, carbon fairings, aerodynamic wings, a different exhaust system, and myriad of other detail changes.
-It cost a whopping £41,000 when new and have only appreciated.
+It cost a whopping £41,000 when new and prices have only gone up since.

 The birth of the H2 has spawned an entire family of bonkers supercharged Kawasaki, which now extends into their touring line-up with the Ninja H2 SX.
 With superbike acceleration complementing a sports touring riding position, it will suck entire continents through its supercharger inlet, before spitting them out in a torrent of ballistic speed and luxury.

 The H2 was updated in 2017 and then again in 2019 with Kawasaki claiming even more power from the engine.
 The update also included better brakes, grippier tyres and self-healing paint.